-Bwindi Impenetrable forest national park was created in 1991 and covers an area of 331 Sq. km.It is a home to a half of the world’s Mountain Gorillas of which its encounter and eye contact is the most exiting experience during the visit.
-With its mist covered hills, this Impenetrable Forest is the oldest and most biologically diverse rainforest with over 400 species of plants, It lies on the edge of the rift valley in southwestern Uganda and protects at least 120 species of mammals, 346 species of Birds, 202 species of butterflies, 163 species of trees, 100 species of ferns, 27 species of frogs, chameleons, geckos among many endangered species.
+Bwindi Impenetrable National Park was created in 1991 and covers an area of 331 Sq. km.It is a home to a half of the world’s Mountain Gorillas of which its encounter and eye contact is the most exciting experience during the visit.
+With its mist covered hills, this Impenetrable Forest is the oldest and most biologically diverse rain forest with over 400 species of plants, It lies on the edge of the rift valley in southwestern Uganda and protects at least 120 species of mammals, 346 species of Birds, 202 species of butterflies, 163 species of trees, 100 species of ferns, 27 species of frogs, chameleons, geckos among many endangered species.
 It is a UNESCO designated world heritage site popular for hosting Mountains Gorillas and Chimpanzees of which the two Great African apes are listed as endangered animal in the IUCN Red Data Book.

 Bwindi Impenetrable forest offers Gorilla tracking as major tourist attraction with 4 gorilla tracking sites/ trail heads.
 Also 12 Mountain gorilla families have been habituated and are open for 8 tourists per day per gorilla family.
 Forest trails in the park lead to various attractions including Waterfalls, rivers, swamps and high level of wildlife concentration.

-Activities in and around Bwindi National park are;
+Activities in and around Bwindi impenetrable National park are;

-Tracking Mountain Gorilla being the highlight to the visit to Bwindi forest is un forgettable experience which more than repays the effort needed to reach Bwindi and to trek through the forest.
+Tracking Mountain Gorilla being the highlight to the visit to Bwindi forest is unforgettable experience which more than repays the effort needed to reach Bwindi impenetrable National park and do trek through the forest.
 Gorilla tracking can be challenging and therefore one needs to be reasonably fit before undertaking to venture in this activity.
-Registration and briefing at Buhoma, Ruhija, Rushaga and Nkuringo visitor Receptions commences 07:45am while general briefing by head of the guides is at 8:00Am.
-Gorilla tracking starts at 08:30am and can last from few hours to whole daydepending on the movement of the Gorillas and where they were left previous day.
+Registration and briefing at Buhoma, Ruhija, Rushaga and Nkuringo visitor Receptions commences 07:45 am while general briefing by head of the guides is at 8:00Am.
+Gorilla tracking starts at 08:30 am and can last from few hours to whole day depending on the movement of the Gorillas and where they were left previous day.

 Bird watching is another amazing attraction that provides great opportunities to see various Albertine rift Endemics such as, African green broad bill, yellow eyed black fry catcher, Mountain masked Apalis, Short tailed warbler, Rwenzori Batis and many more.
 The highest peak of this park is 2607m and it’s noted as a good birding spot while a 3 hour descending to Mubwindi swamp can lead to a visitor to the Albertine rift endemics and localized African green broadbill.